Castelltallat range

 The Castelltallat range (Catalan: Serra de Castelltallat) is located in central Catalonia (Spain) between the comarcas of Bages and Solsonès, extending over the provinces of Barcelona and Lleida, and occupying an area of about 65 square kilometres.
 It is one of the isolated hills of the Catalan Central Depression and is located at its southwestern end.

 Description

 Geologically the Castelltallat range is made up of limestone and marl mountains oriented WSW-ENE.
 The highest point of the range is the 936 m high "Tossal".
 The northern slopes are steep and forested, while the southern slopes are used for agriculture owing to their lesser inclination.

 Most of the mountain belongs to the municipality of Sant Mateu de Bages while the western part lies within the municipalities of Pinós and La Molsosa.
-The village of Castelltallat was a municipality until 1840 when it became part of San Mateu de Bages municipal term.
+The village of Castelltallat was a municipality until 1840 when it became part of San Mateu de Bages municipality.
 The parish church of Sant Miquel has been documented since 1031 and is located at an altitude of 887 m.
 The Church contains samples of Romanesque, Renaissance, Baroque and neoclassical architectural styles.